ajitrajasekharan/bert_vector_clustering/README.md

 ### Bootstrap labeling for NER file generartion.

-To create bootstrap_entities.txt file from the manually labeled terms, execute run.sh with option 6.
+To create bootstrap_entities.txt file from the manually labeled terms,

+1) Create bert_vectors.txt

+python examine_model.py 2 > bert_vectors.txt

+2) execute run.sh with option 6.

 When starting in a new domain with no labels, start with an empty labels.txt and bootstrap_entities.txt.
 Cluster (run.sh with option 6).
 Add this to bootstrap_entities.txt list and repeat.